A Baroque Christmas

 Donald Livingston, baroque triple harp, organ, and bells

 Our annual Christmas concert featuring classic works along with carols, villancicos, fiddle tunes, and lute songs.
+Including arrangements of Byrd's Lulla Lullaby and The Bells, Telemann's first Paris Quartet, traditional carols arranged by guest John West, and tunes from Playford's The English Dancing Master with a food inspired set of songs including Strawberries and Cream, The Glory of the Kitchen, and Greensleeves and Pudding Pies - and more!
 As our most popular concert, we recommend purchasing tickets ahead of time or requesting reserved seating.

 Flying Forms, formed in 2005, is a baroque chamber music ensemble based in Saint Paul, Minnesota.
 Core members include Marc Levine, baroque violin, Tulio Rondón, baroque cello and viola da gamba, and Tami Morse, harpsichord.
 In Saint Paul, the group presents its own series of concerts each year at The Baroque Room, a performance space the group created in 2011.
 Recent programs have included complete sets of the Rameau harpsichord concerti, Corelli violin sonatas, J. S. Bach sonatas for violin or viola da gamba with obligato harpsichord, as well as larger programs featuring Vivaldi’s The Four Seasons, the triple harpsichord concerti of J. S. Bach, and Handel’s The Messiah.
 Past performances have included concerts in notable venues and series including New York’s Symphony Space, the Metropolitan Museum of Art, the Twin Cities Early Music Festival, the DaeJeon Baroque music festival in Seoul, South Korea, and the Boston Early Music Festival, where the group produced a fully-staged production of Henry Purcell’s opera, Dido and Aeneas.